Your dad and family experiences

 – Kev, father of three

-Maybe you’re already planning new routines and activities for yourself and your children.
+Or maybe you’re already planning new routines and activities for yourself and your children.

 On a Saturday morning I’ll walk to the shops, get the paper and a coffee and walk back home while my wife’s still in bed.
 I might be able to take the baby when he’s a little bit bigger.
 I’ll put him in the stroller and get the paper, and we can have a coffee and the wife can sleep in.
 I’m really looking forward to that.